ypli-chn/YLHook/README.md

-Now, you can hook by this way:
+Now, you can hook methods by this way:

 ```objc
 [[YLHook hookClass:[UIViewController class]] makeEvents:^(YLEventMaker *make) {